 “No society that has survived has ever been quite like ours today.
 Ours is made up largely of isolated families.
 The children are totally dependent on their fathers and mothers, with no other relatives to fall back on, or neighbors, or anybody.
 Yet we are coming to think that the only form of possible life is this kind of “nuclear” family.
 That could be dangerous.…Nobody has ever before asked the nuclear family to live all by itself in a box the way we do.
 With no relatives, no support, we’ve put it in an impossible situation.” – Margaret Mead

 The rapid decline of the nuclear family is not a problem to be solved.
 Instead, this rapid decline highlights the need for continued experimentation with family structures as society evolves.
-The growing diversity of family structures – from those that mimic the nuclear family (e.g., two men with children or step parent households) to single parent, shared custody households etc. – is an adaptive response to changing social and economic conditions.
+The growing diversity of family structures – from those that mimic the nuclear family (e.g., two men with children or stepparent households) to the single parent, shared custody households etc. – is an adaptive response to changing social and economic conditions.
 We should find ways to support this diversity instead of the false-nostalgia fueled reactionary impulse that is entirely too common (The Way We Never Were: American Families and the Nostalgia Trap).

 What about households with more than two unrelated adults – so-called “Complex Family Structures”?
 This family structure is ideal for polyamorous families but could also include close friends choosing to blend families directly.

 The modern family* that I desire to co-create is a focal point of emotional nurturing, a catalyst for discovering and accepting our best authentic selves, and a place where love is expansive and inclusive.
 It is radical in that it values guided experimentation and personal agency over indoctrination and control.
-It is traditional in that it aims to provide the fundamental support for each other’s economic and care taking needs.
+It is traditional in that it aims to provide the fundamental support for each other’s economic and caretaking needs.

-The long term intent of the “modern family” fits under the Complex Family structure umbrella as a natural evolution of its functions.
+The long-term intent of the “modern family” fits under the Complex Family structure umbrella as a natural evolution of its functions.
 It may, however, be descriptively nuclear at a given point in time.
 In effect, this modern family might be better viewed as a family process instead of a singular structure.
 The departure from the Nuclear is in its inclusive and adaptive nature in order to support the personal agency and autonomy of family members.
 I have labeled this modern family the Progressive Family Structure** and I have augmented Henslin’s five functions of family to further explore its implications.

 Intentional and Adaptive.
 This function draws heavily from various traditions that emphasize awareness, individual choice and participative design of social expectations and structures that are normally dictated by society.
 Instead of being a tool for socialization and enforcement of (often regressive) societal norms, this structure emphasizes the need for adaptation.
 This adaptive trait is based on the active and intentional design of the family itself.
 It is custom designed and redesigned as needed.
 It is a radical notion to assert that a core function of the family is to be designed to meet that family’s needs instead of society’s needs.